aaron-hsu86/Vet_Office/ReadMe.md

 #Vet_Office

-Python project completed within a week.
+Python project completed within a week, with the focus on creating an MVP.
 Project uses MySQL to store and track data for Owners, their Pets, Doctors/Staff, Rooms at the office, and Appointments with pets conditions and treatment.

-This is an MVP version of the project, and there are plenty of areas for improvement or to add more features.
+This is an MVP version of the project, meaning there are plenty of areas for improvement or to add more features.
-At the moment, Rooms can be created, not deleted.
-Client Info page is a massive list of Owners and Pet, not properly organized.
-It lists ALL information, not properly sorted and displayed.
-All Appointments are listed.
+If I re-visit this project, the items below are tasks I would plan to tackle.

 TO-DO (if re-visiting this project in the future):
 Appointments: